China: Democracy That Works: Content

 The white paper lays out various aspects of the Chinese political system, which it claims constitute a whole-process people's democracy.
-These include the formal aspects of the people's congresses system, local elections and the Chinese People's Political Consultative Conference, as well as avenues for participation in policy formation and civil society such as Legislative Information Offices, employees congresses and Grid Community Management Teams.
+These include the formal aspects of the people's congresses system, local elections and the Chinese People's Political Consultative Conference, as well as avenues for participation in policy formation and civil society such as Legislative Information Offices, employees' congresses and Grid Community Management Teams.

 This white paper claims that there is no fixed model of democracy and China is a democratic country.
-It also criticizes other countries for claiming the sole right to define democracy, and using that status to impose themselves on other countries.
+It also criticizes other countries for claiming the sole right to define democracy and using that status to impose themselves on other countries.
 Democracy, it claims, is not limited to "one person, one vote", and there are many routes a country may use to realize democracy which may better suit their context.
-Observers argue that China issued this white paper to compete with the US for the right to speak about democracy and to counter the US president Joe Biden hosting of the Summit for Democracy.
+Observers argue that China issued this white paper to compete with the US for the right to speak about democracy and to counter the US president Joe Biden's hosting of the Summit for Democracy.